18F/handbook/_pages/policies/travel-and-leave-policies/first-time-travel-travel-card.md

 This may take 1-2 business days.

-1. Once you’ve gotten the go-ahead, start the Citibank Online Travel Card application [here](https://home.cards.citidirect.com/CommercialCard/Cards.html?classic=2). [_Having Trouble?_](#having-trouble).
+1. Once you’ve gotten the go-ahead, you’ll receive two emails, one with a link to fill out a US Bank signup form and the second with an access code which will be required to see the form. [_Having Trouble?_](#having-trouble).
 Follow the instructions attached with the email.
-1. In page 4 of the instructions, you’ll be asked for a GSA phone number of record.
-It sounds counterintuitive, but **if you do not have a government-issued phone, you can use the last four digits of your social security number.** Otherwise, use your GSA phone number.
-1. In page 5 of the instructions, You’ll need to provide a code for your location.
-Use Central Office.
 1. Reply to the email and c.c. tts-travel@gsa.gov to ensure that it gets processed!

 ### 5. Receive your card in the mail